MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxlocalseq.md

 ---

 # required metadata
-title: "RxLocalSeq function (RevoScaleR) | Microsoft Docs"
+title: "RxLocalSeq function (RevoScaleR) "
 description: " Creates a local compute context object.
 This is the main generator for S4 class RxLocalSeq.
 Computations using rxExec will be processed sequentially.
 This is the default compute context. "
 keywords: "(RevoScaleR), RxLocalSeq, IO"
 author: "heidisteen"